yadev83/python-covid/README.md

 To work with this project, you'll need...

 - Python 3.7 or above installed
+If you have Python installed and PiP ready, you can easily run the following command to install all the project dependencies at once :
+``pip install -r requirements.txt``
+On the other hand, you can install every requirement one by one :
 - The "requests" module installed for Python : ``pip install requests``
 - The "tabulate" module installed for Python : ``pip install tabulate``